 Using the HowdaHUG in a chair

-Gloria Breton, OTR/L is on staff with Howda Designz as a consultant with expertise in working with special needs children and with HowdaHUGs in the classroom.
-Gloria attends conferences and expos nationwide as a sales agent as well as a spokesperson for the HowdaHUG in the classroom.
+Gloria Breton, OTR/L is on staff with Howda Designz.
+As a consultant she offers expertise in working with special needs children and with HowdaHUGs in the classroom.
+Gloria attends conferences and expos nationwide.
+She is a sales agent as well as a spokesperson for the HowdaHUG in the classroom.